FAQs Answered by a Car Accident Lawyer in Atlanta, GA

 How long your car accident case takes depends on several factors.
 First, it depends on how long it takes for your medical treatment to be complete.
 Faster treatment (and following doctors’ orders) leads to a faster legal result.
 Second, it depends on how eager the insurance company or at-fault driver is to settle your case.
 If the damages are big (meaning your injuries are significant) but the available insurance amount is small, the case may settle very quickly.
 Third, it depends on how patient you are.
 Sometimes it makes sense to fight it out for awhile before settling the case, even though neither you nor our firm receives any money until the end of the case.
 Good lawyers are willing to fight it out when necessary; bad lawyers always insist on fast settlements.
 Fourth, it depends on where the case is filed.
 Cases filed in rural Georgia tend to get to trial faster than cases filed Atlanta, Columbus, Macon, Savannah, or Augusta.
 Georgia’s urban courts are busier, so cases tend to move faster in rural counties.

-How long do I have to file a car accident case?
+How long do I have to file a car accident case under Georgia law?

 Generally, the statute of limitations in Georgia for personal injury cases is two years from the date of a car accident.
 But in some circumstances, that period can be shorter or longer.